coder/semhub/README.md

 1. Set up proper OAuth to allow users to log in and authorise to load issues from private repos.
 1. Need some way to deal with error logging.
 Logging for SST-deployed workers is off by default (can turn it on via console, but it'll be overridden at the next update).
 At scale, will need to set something up so we will be informed of unknown errors.
-1. During I/O calls, might need to do more error handling.
-So far,